bilou12/dapp-flight-surety/README.md

 - flight numbers and timestamp are simulated: they are fixed for the purpose of the project and can be defined in the Dapp client
 - if the flight is delayed due to airline fault, passengers receives credit of 1.5X the amount they paid
 - funds are transferred from contract to the passenger wallet only when they initiate withdraw (should implement the "debit before credit" pattern for security reasons)
+- accounts 5 to 10 are passengers

 #### Oracles

 - implemented as a nodejs server app
 - upon startup, 20+ oracles are registered and their assigned indexes persisted in memory
 - for the purpose of the project, the notification that a flight has landed is triggered by clicking on a button on the dapp; it then notifies the contract which is going to call the oracles
+- accounts 11 to 35 are oracles

 #### Contracts